ppy/osu-wiki/news/2022-11-01-osumonthly-4.md

 ![](/wiki/shared/news/2022-11-01-osumonthly-4/improvement-month-banner.jpg)

 Set up by the [osu!
-University](/wiki/Community/Discord_servers/osu!_University), the [osu! improvement month](https://osu.ppy.sh/community/forums/topics/1649135?n=1) is a big event that stretched over the whole month of October and during many activities took place such as interviews of top players, King of the Hill, randomized squads of 8, and many others programs in order to gather the osu! community around a common project: getting better.
+University](/wiki/Community/Discord_servers/osu!_University), the [osu! improvement month](https://osu.ppy.sh/community/forums/topics/1649135?n=1) is a big event that ran throughout the whole of October and featured many activities geared around learning to improve and enjoying the process, such as interviews of top players, King of the Hill games, grouping people into randomized squads of 8, and much more.

-In order to make this goal possible, the squad program stood out from the norm by allowing to gather 8 strangers in squads to make new friends, help each other and do activities together.
-Also, to motivate the participants of the event to improve and stay regular, the osu! university has set up a system of daily forms that players can fill with details of their osu! sessions, and upon submitting 10 or more of those players are entered into a raffle to win an osu! keypad.
-Do not hesitate to [join them on Discord](https://discord.gg/QubdHdnBVg) to follow their next events!
+A system of daily forms was also set up that encouraged players to share details of their osu! sessions, and upon submitting 10 or more of these, they were entered into a raffle to win an osu! keypad.
+Check them out [on Discord](https://discord.gg/QubdHdnBVg) if you're interested in any future events!

-Perhaps you missed the interviews of top players?
-Don't worry, the [replays](https://www.youtube.com/playlist?list=PL_QhgSQeB2zDRSd-xm9lQrkmGY2wJTXvH) are here for you!
+If you missed the top player interviews, don't worry, the [replays](https://www.youtube.com/playlist?list=PL_QhgSQeB2zDRSd-xm9lQrkmGY2wJTXvH) are here for you!

 ![](/wiki/shared/news/2022-11-01-osumonthly-4/dreamjam-banner.jpg)